Jump to: Participants | Landlords | HA Payment Check

 want to list my unit for rent.
 How do I do that?

-Landlords can list units free on the HCVP web site at http://www.housingcleveland.org.
-Landlord questions may be directed to Customer Service at (216) 431-1471.
+Landlords can list units for free, using links on the CMHA web site at www.Gosection8.com and http://www.housingcleveland.org.

 requested a rent increase.
 When will it be effective?

 the order received.
 Requests must be made on the form issued

 by the HCVP.
 This form contains important information regarding

 HCVP procedures and requires the signature

 of both the owner and the client.
 In order to process a rent

 increase, the contract must be at least one

 year old, and it must be one year since the latest rent increase request.